What is the mitral valve prolapse prognosis with MVP?

 Nonclassic MVP that accompanies dysautonomia (autonomic nervous system dysfunction) symptoms is sometimes referred to as mitral valve prolapse syndrome.
 These symptoms, while normally mild and manageable, can be bothersome.
 Rarely, they can affect quality of life so drastically that one becomes totally disabled and unable to function.

-What is the overall prognosis for people with MVP?
+What is the overall prognosis for people with mitral prolapse?

 The mitral valve prolapse prognosis of a patient depends on the degree of mitral displacement and the presence/extent of regurgitation, as well as the natural progression thereof and one’s individual risk factors, symptoms, and underlying disorders.
 How one manages the condition (diet, lifestyle, etc.) also has an impact on the prognosis, but most people are able to live long, normal lives.